If you’re looking to get more website traffic, SEO for content writers becomes an unavoidable subject.

 The importance of intent

-The best part about this traffic is that it has intent behind it.
+The best part about this traffic is that it matches the search intent behind it.
 The searcher is looking for the exact content you would provide in your article.

 Don’t you think the people searching for this kind of tutorial would be interested in buying your course on freelance writing?